mahabubx7/exts-rnd/README.md

 ✅ Comes with initial setup for TDD/Tests in `tests` directory.

+✅ User input sanitization using Zod schema based validations.

 🕖 Environment variables are parsed automatically.

-🕖 User input sanitization usnig Zod schema based validations (maybe as @Decorator in controllers).

 🕖 Database drivers/orm auto-wired based on environment special variables for database.